okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

    .. image:: http://farm9.staticflickr.com/8100/8651881912_e6857dcf86_b_d.jpg

-   Note: in the image above, the tile in Row fields is ‘Landgrabbed’.
+   Note: in the image above, the tile in Row Fields is ‘Landgrabbed’.
 As noted above, the layout editor shortens it in an annoying manner.
 Hover your mouse over it to show the full fieldname.

 #.
 The effect is the same as with the example above in the short task.
 The data in the **Row Field** is summarised and grouped to show a list of countries, without duplicates.
 The data in the **Data Field** has been added up to give a total figure for each country.
 Here are some sample rows of what this pivot table will produce: